MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/always-on-extended-events.md

 1. In the **Object Explorer**, expand **Management**, **Extended Events**, and then **Sessions**.

 2. Right-click **Alwayson_health**, then point to **Script Session as**, then point to **CREATE To**, and then click **New Query Editor Window**.

- For information on a some of the events covered by Alwayson_health, see [Always On extended events reference](always-on-extended-events.md#BKMK_Reference).
+ For information on some of the events covered by Alwayson_health, see [Always On extended events reference](always-on-extended-events.md#BKMK_Reference).

 ##  <a name="BKMK_Debugging"></a> Extended events for debugging
  In addition to the extended events covered by the Alwayson_health session, SQL Server defines an extensive set of debug events for Always On Availability Groups.
 To harness these additional extended events in a session, follow the procedures below: